 The Gambia had previously reported this information in statements.
-See, Statement of the Gambia, Convention on Cluster Munitions Eighth Meeting of States Parties, Geneva, 4 September 2018.
-Statement by Ousman Sonko, Secretary of State for the Interior, Convention on Cluster Munitions Signing Conference, in Oslo, 4 December 2008; statement by Ousman Sonko, Minister of the Interior and NGO Affairs, Berlin Conference on the Destruction of Cluster Munitions, in Berlin, 26 June 2009; statement of the Gambia, Convention on Cluster Munitions First Meeting of States Parties, Vientiane, 10 November 2010.
+See, Statement of Gambia, Convention on Cluster Munitions Eighth Meeting of States Parties, Geneva, 4 September 2018.
+Statement of Ousman Sonko, Secretary of State for the Interior, Convention on Cluster Munitions Signing Conference, Oslo, 4 December 2008; statement of Ousman Sonko, Minister of the Interior and NGO [non-governmental organization] Affairs, Berlin Conference on the Destruction of Cluster Munitions, Berlin, 26 June 2009; statement of Gambia, Convention on Cluster Munitions First Meeting of States Parties, Vientiane, 10 November 2010.
 Notes by the Cluster Munition Coalition (CMC); statement of the Gambia, Convention on Cluster Munitions Second Meeting of States Parties, Beirut, 14 September 2011.
 Notes by the CMC.

 Mine Ban Policy